View this document as: a single page | multiple pages.

 Identity Attributes

-Identity attributes representing the subscriber are sent to the RP during a federation transaction.
-These attributes take on multiple aspects, which can be combined in different ways.
+Identity attributes that represent the subscriber are sent to the RP during a federation transaction.
+These attributes take on multiple aspects that can be combined in different ways.

 Bundling:

-Attributes SHALL be either unbundled (presented directly by the IdP) or bundled into a package that is cryptographically signed by the CSP, as described in Sec.
-3.11.1.
+Attributes SHALL be either unbundled (i.e., presented directly in an assertion by the IdP) or bundled into a package that is cryptographically signed by the CSP, as described in Sec.
+3.12.1.

 Derivation: